kunalburgul/kunalburgul/README.md

 ### Hi, I'm [Kunal](https://www.linkedin.com/in/kunal-burgul/) 👋
 ---

-Machine Learning Enthusiast and self-taught Python Developer from Hyderabad, India.
+Deep Learning Enthusiast and self-taught Python Developer from Hyderabad, India.

 Currently working as a Research Associate at IDRBT.
 I mostly work with ML and DL algorithms to solve Computer Vision, NLP and Data Science problems and occassionally participate in hackathons.